All the businesses in the world have no better friend or worse enemy than their customers.

 Originated from the Lean Six Sigma approach this metric measures the number of complaints, or “Things Gone Wrong”, per 100, 1000, or up to a 1,000,000 units of survey responses, units sold, or other.

-The standard approach to calculating “Things Gone Wrong”, is through grievance sections in the customer satisfaction surveys, but you can also use it to maintain the internal metrics too.
-When you are using TGW, your worst case scenario is when you score 1 or higher, implying that you have got one complaint per chosen unit.
+The usual way to calculate “Things Gone Wrong” is through feedback in customer surveys, but it can also track internal metrics.
+If your TGW score is 1 or higher, it means you have one complaint per unit.

 Wrapping Up!